MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 5. Under **Microsoft Graph delegated permissions**, click **Add** and select Files.Read and offline_access.
 6. Click **Save**.

-Open Notepad or your favorite editor and copy the PowerShell script to editor.
+Open Notepad or your favorite editor and copy the PowerShell script to the editor.
 Set `$clientID` to the application ID you received when you registered your app.

 ```powershell
 $clientId = "abc123-4d9e-44f1-837d-a7244af50027"